 So I decided to set up my old BBS again, too.
 Looking they way, I remember my last design, minus the name and uber-leet behaviour.
 We all grew up somehow, after all - didn't we? ;)

 Meanwhile, only weeks later, I'm in contact with several other SysOps, joined FidoNet and some other FTN-Networks, redesigned the complete BBS and added quiet some files: The complete Radical Rhythms Archive and most of the Eye-D-Alistic Releases, but also some new files, like all the Party-Releases of 2013 & 2014 from Assembly, Evoke and Demodays.
 Also: Everything from every Underground Conference that ever was and will be, since UC1 was the only party, I attended myself. ;)

 |Hardware:||LXC: 1 CPU, 1GB RAM

 Intel(R) Core(TM) i7-4770 CPU @ 3.40GHz

-Since we are in 2015, not 1995, this BBS does not run on a local PC next to my bed, but on my server at a real data-center...
+Since we are living in 2015 2017, not 1995, this BBS does not run on a local PC next to my bed, but on my server at a real data-center...

-It has its own VM with 1GB Ram and 1 of 8 CPUs with 3.7GHz, so it should run just fine..
+It has its own VM with 1GB Ram and 1 of 8 CPUs with 3.4GHz, so it should run just fine..